 Forming the questions

-If the right questions are not clearly defined at the beginning of the process then your evidence search will be impacted—you won’t have the information you need when the guideline development group comes together to consider its recommendations.
+Take your time to get the questions right, even if this requires further consultation with end-users.
+If the right questions are not clearly defined at the beginning of the process your evidence search will be impacted.
 The compiled evidence may have the wrong focus, or there may be too much untargeted information.
-Repeated searches or retrospective changes to the evidence synthesis may be needed, increasing both the risk of working with incomplete evidence and the cost in time and resources.
-There is also an increased risk that the recommendations in the guideline will not effectively address the purpose of the guideline, the uncertainties faced in the work of health professionals and policy makers or the choices made by consumers.
-Even if the topic of the guideline is of critical importance, it may be misdirected and little used if these issues are not addressed.
+Additionally, you won’t have the information you need when the guideline development group comes together to consider its recommendations.
+These situations may result in repeated searches, or retrospective changes to the evidence synthesis, increasing both the risk of working with incomplete evidence and the cost in time and resources.
+There is also an increased risk that the recommendations in the guideline will not effectively address the purpose of the guideline, the uncertainties faced in the work of health professionals and policy makers, nor the choices made by consumers.
+Even if the topic of the guideline is of critical importance, it may be misdirected and under-used if these issues are not addressed.

 Guideline development groups will usually need to consider several types of questions (WHO 2014):

-- Definition/background questions.
-For example, what is this condition?
+- Definition/background questions — for example, what is this condition?
 What is the burden of disease?
 Is this a priority condition?
 What are the current practices or policies?
 What are the contextual factors or relevant values and concerns of stakeholders?
 What is the epidemiology of the condition and risk factors?
-This information may be available without requiring detailed systematic reviews, but may inform the background to the guideline and the context in which decisions are made.
+This information may be available without requiring detailed systematic reviews, but informs the background to the guideline and the context in which decisions are made.

-This module provides practical advice on how you form specific research questions to be addressed by your guideline.
-Other modules that you might find useful at this stage include Equity, Considering purpose and context and Consumer involvement.
+This module provides practical advice on how you form specific questions to be addressed by your guideline.
+Other modules that you might find useful at this stage include the Equity, and Consumer involvement modules.
 Guidance on determining your scope is outlined in the Scoping the guideline module.
 The process of seeking evidence to answer your questions is outlined in the Deciding what evidence to include and Identifying the evidence modules.

 What to do

-At this stage in the development process, the overarching purpose and scope of the guideline should be well documented (see Considering purpose and context and Scoping the guideline modules).
+At this stage in the development process, the overarching purpose and scope of the guideline should be well documented (see the Scoping the guideline module).
 Taking these as a starting point, the next step is to list individual questions within the scope that can be answered by the guideline.

 Ground the selection of questions in the priorities and choices faced by guideline users, including health professionals, consumers, policy makers and others in the Australian context: